genoa-logic-group/itaca-workshop-2021/sub-reg.md

 The registration deadline is **26 November**.

-Due to safety regulations, *the number of participants is limited*.
+Due to safety regulations, the number of participants is limited.
 Available places are assigned on a first come, first served basis.

-Participation is free of charge, but registration is mandatory.
+For the same reasons, registration is mandatory.
+Please note also that to access DIMA a valid Italian green-pass or equivalent certification is required.

+Participation is free of charge.
 We are also trying to secure funds to offer shared accommodation to students and anyone who does not have access to other funding sources.
+Further information will follow.

 ## Submission of talk proposals